XinFinOrg/ifactor-poc/source/includes/_invoice.md

 ## Pay Invoice

-This enpoint enables Buyer to Transfer invoice amount to financer.
+This endpoint enables buyer to transfer invoice amount to financer.

 ### HTTP Request